 If your child has poor fine motor skills or very restricted arm movement, there are also speech generating devices that scan eye movements.
 Your child can select a key by holding eye contact on a specific key for a few seconds.

-Because it’s impossible for everything your child wants to say to be displayed on the device, most speech-generating devices will include a keyboard, which allows them to type anything they want to say.
+Because it’s impossible for everything your child wants to say to be displayed on the device, most speech-generating devices will include a keyboard, which allows them to type anything else they want to say.

 Speech generators can be downloaded as an app on a tablet or sold as a single device.
+They are often able to be mounted onto a wheelchair for ease of use if needed.

 This dynamic form of AAC allows for your child to communicate quickly and effectively.